Sex Therapy addresses two major components of healthy sexual functioning- sexuality and dysfunctions.

 pain - often internally located and not having a physical etiology

-People's sexual preferences can also be classified as a disorder under DSM-5 if one's sexual interests are a source of conflict in relationships, work or family life or if interests have legal ramifications.
-There are two kinds of interest-related disorders:
+People's sexual preferences can also be classified as a dysfunction under DSM-5 if one's sexual interests are a source of conflict in relationships, work or family life or if interests have legal ramifications.
+There are two kinds of interest-related dysfunctions:

 paraphilias - recurrent, intense sexual fantasies, urges or behaviors involving non-human objects, suffering or humiliation of self or partners, or children/ non-consenting persons.